 Every major password manager has moved to subscriptions.
-1Password costs $36/year.
+1Password costs $48/year.
 Dashlane is $60/year.
 Even LastPass, which used to be free, now charges.
-At some point you have to ask: why am I paying monthly to store my own passwords?

 Your passwords live on your phone.
 The encryption runs on your phone.
 The database is on your phone.
 What exactly are you paying for every month?

-Subscription-based password managers charge you for:
+Subscription-based password managers charge you for things you do not need:

 | Feature | 1Password | Bitwarden | Lockbox |